jasonjfoster/rolleigen/README.md

 ## Overview

-`rollpca` is a package that provides analytical computation of rolling portfolio optimization for time-series data.
+`rollpca` is a package that provides analytical computation of rolling and expanding principal component analysis for time-series data.

 ## Installation